CES 2019: Bosch projector turns your shelf into a touchscreen

 Thanks to Bosch's tiny projector, you could soon use your shelves to pick outfits, check the weather, organize your clothes for laundry day, and more.
 The BML100PI is on display at CES 2019.
 It's not actually meant to be sold directly to consumers.
 Instead, this tech could be integrated into smart cams, fridges and more in the near future.

 The BML100PI projects images of buttons that you can touch.
-It's a laser projector, so if you move your finger over the button, a photo diode picks up a reflection of your finger and registers as a press.
+It's a laser projector: If you move your finger over the button, a photo diode picks up a reflection of your finger and registers it as a press.
 In the demo at CES, different closet shelves allowed you to sort through your shirts, pick an option with a press and order more if you were running out.

 The buttons could theoretically be anything, and the projector could create sliders as well, so a fridge manufacturer could use it to help you track expiration dates and keep up with your groceries.
-It can broadcast images of weather.
-The BML100PI could even interact with social media.
+The projector can also broadcast images of weather, and could even interact with social media.

 CES 2019: Every story so far: See all of CNET's coverage of the year's biggest tech show.